UIUC-PPL/ccs_tools/README.txt

 This includes things like debuggers, GUIs, etc.

 .jar files and run scripts are in the bin/ directory.
-Java source and .class files are in the charm/ directory.
+Java source are in the charm/ directory. .class files are instead into the classes/ directory.

 By putting everything in one place, hopefully we can make our Java code easier to use and re-use.